circus-tent/circus/docs/source/security.rst

 running as root and facing a bug that performs unwanted actions on your system may be an issue.

-The best way to prevent this issue is to make sure that the system where you run Circus is isolated -- like a VM **or** to run the whole system under a controlled user.
+The best way to prevent this is to make sure that the system running Circus is isolated (like a VM) **or** to run the whole system under a controlled user.